-Here is some useful advice on what you can do to increase the performance of your Capture projects when visualizing.
-The performance of your visualization will depend on many things and sometimes a simple change can have a dramatic effect on performance.
+Here is some useful advice on what you can do to increase the performance of your Capture projects when visualising.
+The performance of your visualisation will depend on many things and sometimes a simple change can have a dramatic effect on performance.

 If you’re in the process of deciding which hardware to purchase or upgrade in your system, your number one priority should be the video card.
 There are several video card benchmarks available and it’s difficult to say which is most appropriate for Capture, but we tend to recommend PassMark’s Videocard Benchmarks as a starting point.

 Some other things to pay attention to could be:

 - Motherboard and memory speed.
 These are linked, but ultimately limit the speed at which Capture can instruct the video card what to do.